siokas/stacksearch/README.md

 deno install stacksearch https://raw.githubusercontent.com/siokas/stacksearch/master/dist/main.bundle.js
 ```

-(after installation you may want to add the stacksearch folder to your path in order to run the script like "stacksearch -q=... ")
+(after installation you may want to add the stacksearch folder to your path in order to run the script like "stacksearch YOUR_QUESTION_GOES_HERE")

 ## Usage example